Propagation of weakly advantageous mutations in cancer cell population: Methods

 Summing both sides of equations Eq~(\ref{eq:master_fit}) over the range of values of $l$ and using linear approximations Eq~(\ref{eq:linearized_fit}) and relation Eq~(\ref{eq:death_intensity}) we get

 The above differential equation describes the dynamics of the size of the total cell population $N(t)$.
-Its solution can be decomposed along two-time scales.
+Rewriting Eq~(\ref{eq:pop_size_eq_fit}) as

+and noting that $N$ is large one can notice that Eq~\ref{eq:master_fit} with Eq~\ref{eq:pop_size_eq_fit_fast} can be considered as a two time scale system \cite{Kuehn_2015}.
 In the fast time scale we assume $\mu_{B}(\chi_{f},f)\simeq const$ so starting from any initial condition the population size $N(t)$ tends to the fast time limit $N=N_{C}\mu_{B}(\chi_{f},f)^{\frac{1}{A}}$.
-In the slow time scale we use the approximation $\frac{\frac{d}{dt}N}{N}\simeq0$ which yields the slow time dynamics of the population size

-Model of the time change of $\chi_{f}(t)$ is described in subsequent subsections.
-Accumulation of weakly advantageous mutations results in the increase of the population size in a slow time.
-Model of the slow time dynamics of the population size, which follows from Eq~(\ref{eq:N_slow_fit}) is presented in Eq~(\ref{eq:log_dtN_fit_N}).
+Slow time scale dynamics is given by solution to Eq~\ref{eq:master_fit} restricted to the manifold